-A: This work is an extension of my research that began in the mid-1980s, focused on what employees want most from their organization.
+A: This work is an extension of my research that began in the mid-1980s and focused on what employees want most from their organization.
 It seemed highly relevant to follow that research with another research question, which is what employees want most from their immediate manager.
 The idea was to have employees describe-in their own words-what they most need to help them be more effective in their jobs.

-Q: Why is this topic important in the field of organizational psychology as well as for business leaders, HR executives and managers?
+Q: Why is this topic important in organizational psychology and for business leaders, HR executives, and managers?

-A: We do have several excellent theories of managerial behavior and performance, but none of them are based on the employee voice with regard to what they want most from their immediate boss.
-Unlike any research that has been previously conducted, this is focused on the employee as the identifier of the things that are most important to them as the followers of managers and supervisors.
-From a practical perspective, managers need help in understanding how to become more effective in today's workplace, where the perceptions of employees matter more than ever before.
+A: We have several excellent theories of managerial behavior and performance, but none of them are based on the employee voice regarding what they want most from their immediate boss.
+Unlike any research previously conducted, this is focused on the employee as the identifier of the things that are most important to them as the followers of managers and supervisors.
+From a practical perspective, managers need help in understanding how to become more effective in today's workplace. where employees' perceptions matter more than ever before.